 Resetting the network on the device has been a fix in some instances.
 Please understand, resetting your network will delete saved Wi-Fi Networks.

 Although this is an older thread, we still see a lot of traffic and similar questions for this issue.
 We wanted to take a moment to summarize the issue, and provide a solution.

 The error you are receiving indicates there was an issue with your Visual VM, and it needs to be set up or reset up.
 Sometimes calling your voicemail and listening to a message may resolve the error.
 If that does not work, we recommend you visit our Troubleshoot & Resolve app listed in our Visual Voicemail support link for specific instructions to resolve this on your device.

-Note: Because many devices use this feature, be sure you have the correct device selected for tutorial.
+Note: Because many devices use this feature, be sure you have the correct device selected for the tutorial.

 Here is a great solution provided by @SundanceD!